Chicken Enchiladas Verde

 Chicken Enchiladas Salsa Verde Recipe – This creamy enchiladas verde recipe is filled to the brim with fresh-made salsa verde and molten cheese.
-This might be just the dish to serve on Christmas if you’re looking to kick traditional holiday dishes to the curb this year!
+This might be just the dish to serve for holiday dinners if you’re looking to kick traditional dishes to the curb this year!

 What are you serving for Christmas dinner?
 Don’t know yet?

 Don’t feel bad, me either.

-Every Christmas we have certain traditions that we follow religiously, and other areas where we fly by the seat of our pants.
+Every year we have certain traditions that we follow religiously, and other areas where we fly by the seat of our pants.
 Like for instance, what we’re eating for Christmas Dinner.

 Some years we sink into family recipes like Chicken Paprikas and Hungarian Cabbage and Noodles.
 Other years we’ve made cozy dishes like Beef Stroganoff or Trout Schnitzel.
 We’ve even gone fancy with Perfect Slow Cooker Beef Tenderloin and Pan Seared Duck Breast.